fierval/deep-reinforcement-learning/README.md

 ### PyTorch

-`requirements.txt` below lists `torch==0.4.0`.
-This fails on Windows with Anaconda.
-I have removed this line from `requirements.txt` as well and separated PyTorch installation into a different step.
+`requirements.txt` (see below) lists `torch==0.4.0`.
+This step fails on Windows with Anaconda.
+I have removed this line from `requirements.txt` and separated PyTorch installation into its own step.

 ### Conda Environment

 To set up your python environment to run the code in this repository, follow the instructions below.
+Environment created will contain all of conda packages.
+If not desired omit "anaconda" at the end of each line.

 1. Create (and activate) a new environment with Python 3.6.